ania3000/Ossetic-morph-tagging/README.md

 ## Overview

-This repository provides models and code for Morphological Analysis (Tagging and Lemmatization) for Iron Ossetic.
+This repository provides models and code for morphological analysis (tagging and lemmatization) for Iron Ossetic.

 | Resource | Description | Link |
 | :--- | :--- | :--- |